Key information, entry requirement and fees

 Lecture content is delivered by distance learning, using Blackboard, our virtual learning environment.
 This platform allows you to access a comprehensive range of study materials, scientific journals, e-journals, databases and much more.
 You will also complete small group activity learning with activities such as tutorials and independent study.

 A variety of assessment methods linked to learning outcomes are utilised including online multiple choice, visual recognition tests and a case report which assess theoretical knowledge.
-Learning outcomes which require the assessment of practical ability are examined in OSCEs during the two day compulsory workshop.

 Our range of continuing professional development modules offer you the opportunity to enhance your knowledge and skills in order to develop your career, it is also our ethos is to equip you with the skills and knowledge to make a real difference in your field.